JThomas404/AWS-Cost-Monitoring-Script/Project_Documentation.md

 ---

-## Test Output Screenshot
+## Test Output

-Below is a screenshot of a successful test output from the shell script after running on a macOS system.
+Successful test output from the shell script after running on a macOS system.

 <div align="center">
   ![ShellScript_Test_Successful.png](images/ShellScript_Test_Successful.png)
 </div>

-The test result confirms that the script is functioning as intended, providing the correct output and displaying cost data from AWS.
+The test result confirms that the script runs and functions as intended, providing the correct output and displaying cost data from AWS.

 ---

 ## Conclusion

 The shell script is now cross-platform, reliable, and able to query AWS for cost data based on dynamically calculated dates.
-It works seamlessly on macOS and Linux/Windows, ensuring consistent results regardless of the system type.
+It works on macOS and Linux/Windows, ensuring consistent results regardless of the system type.

 ---